 tips to help you eat more whole-food fats

 Eat 3-5 servings of whole-food fats per day.
 Eating a minimum of three servings of whole-food fats is a great way to start burning belly fat today.
 Some great whole-food fats include olives, cacao/cocoa, avocado, and coconut.

 Eat at least 1 serving of whole-food fats with each meal.
 These fats are not only highly satiating but, like protein, they also help take away your sugar and carb cravings.

-Take advantage of the whole-food.
+Take healthy advantage of whole-food fats.
 Though olive oil and other “healthy” oils are popular these days, they are not nearly as healthy as their whole-food versions.
-The whole foods have the fiber, water, and other nutrients that work together at burning belly fat to prevent diabesity.
-Take advantage of it.
+Whole foods have fiber, water, and other nutrients that work together at burning belly fat to prevent diabesity.
+Take advantage of its slimming properties.

 Many studies have shown that the stress hormone cortisol contributes to the accumulation of belly fat.
 When you’re under prolonged stress, your adrenal gland releases more cortisol, which circulates in your bloodstream and causes increased belly fat.
 This is an easy problem to solve, but it takes a commitment to reduce stress in your life.
 Here are a few ways you can reduce stress:

 - Take slow, deep breaths several times a day.